Mushaal Meets Chief Advisor To His Excellency Pope Francis Of The Vatican City - UrduPoint

 Both agreed that religious leaders, as spiritual guides and moral authorities, have a profound influence on their followers.

-Their collective voice can be utilised as a powerful force for the peaceful settlement of issues concerning humanity, especially the conflicts of the Palestine-Israel and Kashmiri as human lives are priceless regardless of caste, colour, creed, religion, and nationality .
+Their collective voice can be utilized as a powerful force for the peaceful settlement of issues concerning humanity, especially the conflicts of the Palestine-Israel and Kashmiri as human lives are priceless regardless of caste, colour, creed, religion and nationality .